cloudogu/sudo-kubeconfig/README.md

 `kubectl sudo` implements this as a plugin to `kubectl`.
 This provides a good developer experience but is restricted to `kubectl. `
-What about other CLIs that rely on kubeconfig such as helm, k9s, fluxctl, istioctl, etc.?
+What about other CLIs that rely on kubeconfig such as helm, k9s, velero, fluxctl, istioctl, etc.?
 Can this mechanism be used for them as well?
 This provides an option for that: a "sudo-context".
 The sudo-context is a duplicate of your usual context in kubeconfig that uses the same cluster but a different user.